mdiegoli/mdiegoli.github.io/f3dwebgl/README.md

 todo:

-insert body number and chain number in sphere and interpolation (and ring?)
+after pick a sphere, the new sphere created will be added as last sphere of the body and chain of the picked sphere

 change camera https://github.com/mrdoob/three.js/blob/master/examples/webgl_camera.html